ClaisseLab/How-We-Work/Working_Agreement.md

 ## Values

 #### It's okay to be wrong

 -   Normalize "I don't know yet"

--   Try your best to figure it out, but don't be afraid to ask for help
+-   Make an effort to first figure it out, but don't be afraid to ask for help

--   Take responsibility for your actions - be open and honest about mistakes
+-   Take responsibility for your actions - be open and honest about mistakes (and accidents - they happen to us all)

 #### Open and respectful communication/environment